Anonymous

 Dear,

-As we believe, HR is link between employee & employer, as HR need to maintain the harmony & decorum within the organization.
+As we believe, HR is the link between employee and employer.
+HR needs to maintain harmony and decorum within the organization.
+Supporting such behavior could indirectly influence similar events in the future and may wrongfully gain the confidence of employees.

-Therefore, it should be control on that step itself. there are many question raised by members for better understanding the exact history or cause of such anger, may be behavior of that, contractor staff's cause of occur such anger.
+Therefore, steps should be taken to control such behavior immediately.
+Many questions have been raised by members seeking better understanding of the exact history or cause of such anger.
+It could be due to the behavior of contractors or staff causing such anger.

-If Opponent approach the ALC or Conciliation officer in labour Dept. then it will be unavoidable excise for the company.
+If the opponent approaches the ALC or Conciliation officer in the labor department, it could result in unavoidable consequences for the company.

 From India, Mumbai

-We need to look a bit in depth in this case.
-What was the grounds and what was the situation for Shop In Charge to use abusive language?
-As such considering the fact that Contractual Workers are also workers and are covered under various acts, it is completely necessary to look into both the sides of the Coin.
-But still the fact remains persistent.
-As an HR Professional after evaluating the scenario things needs to be taken care.
+We need to look a bit in depth into this case.
+What were the grounds and the situation for the Shop In Charge to use abusive language?
+Considering the fact that Contractual Workers are also workers and are covered under various acts, it is completely necessary to look into both sides of the coin.
+However, the fact remains persistent.
+As an HR Professional, after evaluating the scenario, things need to be taken care of.

-1. Shop In Charge in any case should not have used the abusive language and is already at fault.
+1. The Shop In Charge should not have used abusive language in any case and is already at fault.

-2. Was the Shop in Charge's behavior in the said act correct because of the fault of the Contractual Worker?
+2. Was the Shop In Charge's behavior in the said act correct because of the fault of the Contractual Worker?
 What was the fault?
-Any Serious in Nature?
+Is it serious in nature?
 If yes, then support the Shop In Charge.

-In my opinion, only after what both the parties have to say, a solution can be reached.
+In my opinion, only after hearing what both parties have to say can a solution be reached.

 Regards,